-Tip #5 - Don't quit your job or change careers!
+Don't quit your job or change careers!
 As the economy improves, many professionals who previously felt stuck in their jobs are choosing to move to greener pastures.
 If you are preparing to buy a home, it's best to stay with your current employer.
 Lenders like to see stability, and the more years you have within the same company, the more stable you appear.
 You can start a job search after you have closed on your new home.
-Unless you are moving to a different city, NEVER change jobs just prior to applying for a mortgage.
+Unless you are moving to a different city, NEVER change jobs before applying for a mortgage.

-Tip #6 - Find a local real estate agent today!
-Real estate agents are an invaluable resources when buying a home.
-Unfortunately too many home buyers don't realize why they need their own agent, until it's too late (and they become frustrated with the process).
+Find a local real estate agent today!
+Real estate agents are invaluable resources when buying a home.
+Unfortunately, too many homebuyers don't realize why they need their own agent until it's too late (and they become frustrated with the process).
 A reputable real estate agent can help you narrow down your housing needs, provide you with neighborhood and community details, show you properties for sale, and help you negotiate the best deal when it comes time to buy.
 A real estate agent may also have mortgage and lender references to provide to you, based on their previous clients' experiences.
 Looking for, and deciding to purchase a home is fraught with many challenges - any of which could lead to costly mistakes.
 Don't wait to find an agent!
 (And we suggest interviewing more than one.)

 Determine What You Need in a Home

 Separate your housing wants from the needs.
 What you may want in your new home may differ from what you actually need.
 Spend some time prioritizing your housing needs before getting serious about buying a home.
 If you are unable to find homes within your budget that have all your "wants," you may still find one that covers the "needs."
 Your real estate agent can be an invaluable tool in this process.
 And remember when discussing, that their constructive advice is meant to be helpful.
 Despite popular belief, most agents will not knowingly suggest their clients buy a home they cannot comfortably afford.